skfl/andersen-task/README.md

 * For schema migration look at these tools: Liquibase, Flyway.
 But you can use even plain SQL files.

-### Technical stack: Jetty, JUnit, Mockito, Jackson, Logback, Lombok, Maven
+### Technical stack: Jetty, Liquibase, PostgreSQL, HikariCP, JUnit, Mockito, Jackson, Logback, Lombok, Maven

 ### This project was created during Andersen java course